rangeengine/Range-Engine-Docs/source/api/Range.logic.rst

     block can easily lead to a blocked system (if the time does not advance enough to run at least the next logic step).

-    :arg new_time: the next value of the BGE clock (in second).
+    :arg new_time: the next value of the Range clock (in second).

 *****************